-Hot peppers contain adequate amounts of Vitamin A. Vitamin A helps to maintain healthy vision, neurological function and skin.
+Hot peppers contain adequate amounts of Vitamin A. Vitamin A helps to keep up healthy vision, neurological function and skin.
 It is also an antioxidant that reduces inflammation by fighting free radicals.
 Antioxidants are very important for good health and longevity.
 The boost eye health, immunity and foster cell growth.

 12. Source of Vitamin E